-We are a global distributor to energy and industrial markets with a legacy of over one-hundred and fifty years.
+We are a global distributor to the oil and gas and industrial markets with a legacy of over one-hundred and fifty years.
 We operate primarily under the DistributionNOW and Wilson Export brands.
-Through our network of over 300 locations and approximately 5,000 employees worldwide, we stock and sell a comprehensive offering of energy products as well as an extensive selection of products for industrial applications.
-Our energy product offering is consumed throughout all sectors of the oil and gas industry - from upstream drilling and completion, exploration and production, midstream infrastructure development to downstream petroleum refining - as well as in other industries, such as chemical processing, power generation and industrial manufacturing operations.
-The industrial distribution portion of our business targets a diverse range of manufacturing and other end markets.
-We also offer supply chain management to drilling contractors, E&P operators, midstream operators and downstream energy and industrial manufacturing companies around the world.
+Through our network of approximately 300 locations and approximately 4,500 employees worldwide, we stock and sell a comprehensive offering of energy products as well as selection of products for industrial applications.
+Our product offering is consumed throughout all sectors of the oil and gas industry - from upstream drilling and completion, exploration and production, midstream infrastructure development to downstream petroleum refining - as well as in other industries, such as chemical processing, mining, utilities, industrial and manufacturing operations.
+The industrial distribution end markets include manufacturing, aerospace, automotive, refineries and engineering and construction.
+We also provide supply chain management solutions to drilling contractors, E&P operators, midstream operators and downstream energy and industrial manufacturing companies around the world.

-Our global product offering includes consumable maintenance, repair and operating supplies, pipe, valves, fittings, flanges, line pipe, pumps, electrical, artificial lift solutions, mill tools, safety supplies and spare parts to support customers' operations.
-We provide a one-stop shop value proposition within the energy market and particularly in targeted areas of artificial lift, pumping solutions, measurement and controls and valve actuation.
+Our global product offering includes consumable maintenance, repair and operating supplies, pipe, valves, fittings, flanges, gaskets, fasteners, electrical, instrumentation, artificial lift solutions, power transmission, production process equipment, pumps, paint and coatings, mill tools, safety supplies and spare parts to support customers' operations.
+We provide value within the energy market, particularly in targeted areas of artificial lift, pumping solutions, valve actuation and modular process, measurement and control equipment.
 We also offer warehouse and inventory management solutions as part of a comprehensive supply chain and materials management offering.
 Through focused effort, we have developed expertise in providing application systems and parts integration, optimization solutions and after-sales support.

-Our supply chain solutions include outsourcing the functions of procurement, inventory and warehouse management, logistics, business process and performance metrics reporting.
-This solutions offering allows us to leverage the infrastructure of our SAP TM Enterprise Resource Planning system to streamline the purchasing process for customers, from requisition to procurement to payment, by digitally managing workflow, approval routing and by providing robust reporting functionality.
+Our solutions can include outsourcing the functions of procurement, inventory and warehouse management, logistics, point of issue technology, project management and business process and performance metrics reporting.
+These solutions allow us to leverage the infrastructure of our SAPTM ERP system and other technologies to streamline our customers' purchasing processes, from requisition to procurement to payment, by digitally managing workflow, improving approval routing and providing robust reporting functionality.

 We support land and offshore operations for all the major oil and gas producing regions around the world through our comprehensive network of energy branch locations.
-Our key markets beyond North America include Latin America, the North Sea, the Middle East, the Former Soviet Union ("FSU") and Southeast Asia.
-Products sold through our energy branch locations support greenfield and expansion upstream capital projects, midstream infrastructure and MRO and manufacturing consumables used in day-to-day production.
-We provide downstream energy and industrial products for petroleum refining, chemical processing, power generation and industrial manufacturing operations through Supply Chain and customer on-site locations.
+Our key markets, beyond North America, include Latin America, the North Sea, the Middle East, Asia Pacific and the FSU.
+Products sold through our locations support greenfield expansion upstream capital projects, midstream infrastructure and transmission and MRO and manufacturing consumables used in day-to-day production.
+We provide downstream energy and industrial products for petroleum refining, chemical processing, LNG terminals, power generation, utilities and industrial manufacturing operations and customer on-site locations.

 We stock or sell more than 300,000 stock keeping units through our branch network.
 Our supplier network consists of thousands of vendors in approximately 40 countries.
-From our operations in over 20 countries, we sell to customers operating in over 90 countries.
+From our operations in over 20 countries, we sell to customers operating in approximately 80 countries.
 The supplies and equipment stocked by each of our branches is customized to meet varied and changing local customer demands.
-The breadth and scale of our offering enhances our value proposition to customers, suppliers and shareholders.
+The breadth and scale of our offering enhances our value proposition to our customers, suppliers and shareholders.

-We employ advanced information technologies, including a common ERP platform across substantially all of our business, to provide complete procurement, materials management and logistics coordination to our customers around the globe.
-Having a common ERP platform allows immediate visibility into the financials and operations of our branches worldwide, enhancing decision-making and efficiency.
+We employ advanced information technologies, including a common ERP platform across most of our business, to provide complete procurement, materials management and logistics coordination to our customers around the globe.
+Having a common ERP platform allows immediate visibility into our financials and operations worldwide, enhancing decision-making and efficiency.